hkotek/hkotek.com/index.md

 About me
 --------

-I am a Mellon Postdoctoral Fellow in Linguistics at McGill University, working on the the syntax and semantics of questions in *wh*-in-situ languages.
+I am a Mellon Postdoctoral Fellow in Linguistics at McGill University, working on the the syntax and semantics of questions.
 I recently graduated from the [Department of Linguistics and Philosophy at MIT](http://web.mit.edu/linguistics/).
 [My dissertation](http://ling.auf.net/lingbuzz/002231/current.pdf?_s=mFXst8rtWr5B1Rhc) proposes a new syntax-semantics for *wh*-questions, focusing mostly on English and German questions, and presenting evidence from offline judgments as well as online sentence processing.

 Research interests
 ------------------